A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 Significance of Licensing and Certification

-As an aspiring event architect, it was crucial for me to understand the significance of obtaining proper credentials and permits in the field.
+As an aspiring event architect, I recognised the importance of obtaining the proper credentials and permits in the field.

-Licensing misconceptions and certification debates may confuse wedding planners who are just starting out.
+Licensing misconceptions and certification debates can confuse wedding planners who are just starting in the industry.

 I am in that position and understand how overwhelming it can be.